Film Industry and Virtual Reality

 Artie

-Armando was the co-founder and CTO of Artie, an AI company originally focused on real-time, multimodal avatars that later expanded into gaming and web3.
+Armando was the co-founder and CTO of Artie, an early consumer AI company originally focused on real-time, multimodal avatars that later expanded into gaming and web3.
 From 2017 to 2024, Artie grew to nearly 50 people, launched multiple products, and raised $40M from top-tier investors including Founders Fund, Tyler and Cameron Winklevoss, Zynga founder Mark Pincus, and YouTube founder Chad Hurley.

-Artie built advanced AI infrastructure including:
+Artie built advanced AI avatar infrastructure including:

 - Artie Deep Insights — privacy-first consumer analytics with real-time NLP and computer vision